White Jewel Dracaena,Dracaena deremensis

 The White Jewel Dracaena needs low to medium, indirect sunlight.
 Never place the plant in direct sun, as the rays can scorch the leaves.

 The White Jewel Dracaena requires less water than most indoor plants.
 When watering, water lightly and slowly from above with purified water, allowing water to soak through to the roots, then tip out any excess water.
 Always allow the top 1 inch of soil to dry out before watering.
 Soggy soil should be avoided.
 Note: The White Jewel Dracaena is very sensitive to fluoride in water.
-If using tap water to water the plant, first let the water sit overnight in a container for the fluoride gas to dissipate into the air.
-Alternatively, you can use filtered or bottled water.
+It is best to water the plant with distilled water.

 Does well at room temperature between 60°F - 77°F. Cold temperatures should be avoided.